mohanson/daze/README.md

 daze use a RULE file to custom your own rules(optional).
 RULE has the highest priority in filters, so that you should carefully maintain it.
 This is a RULE document located at "/tmp/rule.ls", use `daze client -r /tmp/rule.ls` to apply it.

 ```
+F a.com b.com
-0 a.com *.a.com
+L a.com
-1 b.com *.b.com
+R b.com
-2 c.com *.c.com
+B c.com
 ```
+- F(orward) means using b.com instead of a.com

-- 0 means using local network
+- L(ocale) means using local network
-- 1 means using proxy
+- R(emote) means using proxy
-- 2 means block it
+- B(anned) means block it

 # More